-Walt Disney World has announced cutbacks and changes that affect shows, staffing, and services.
+Walt Disney World has announced cutbacks and changes that affect shows, staffing, and services for 2019.
 At the same time, Disney has also started shifting some of their customer service approaches.
 But, what does this mean if you’re visiting Walt Disney World soon or within the next year?
 Here’s a quick rundown of the cutbacks and changes we saw and experienced on our last vacation.

 It’s no secret that Walt Disney World has undergone some major changes in the last few years.
 With the arrival of a completely new Fantasyland in 2012 came new rides, restaurants and the closing of some old favorites.
 Thus began the work across Walt Disney World to revamp the parks to a more modern place, relevant to today’s families.
 The addition of Pandora: World of Avatar in Animal Kingdom, and Toy Story Land in Hollywood Studios has given us new places to see, new rides, and new restaurants.
 We love them all.